 What is Forex Trading?

-The foreign exchange market (forex, FX, or currency market) is a worldwide, decentralised, over-the-counter financial market for trading currencies.
+The foreign exchange market (forex, FX, or currency market) is a worldwide, decentralised, over-the-counter financial market for currency trading.
 It is the largest financial market in the world with a volume of over $1.5 trillion a day worldwide*.
-Total forex trading volume is well over three times the total of the stocks and futures markets combined.
+Total forex trading volume is well over three times the total of the stocks market and futures markets combined.

 With Pepperstone, you will have direct access to the forex ‘spot’ market - a market that deals in the current price of a financial instrument.

 Traditionally, retail investors' only means of gaining access to the foreign exchange market was through banks that transacted large amounts of currencies for commercial and investment purposes.
 Trading volume has increased rapidly over time, especially after exchange rates were allowed to float freely in 1971, making it one of the most liquid market in the world.
 Today, importers and exporters, international portfolio managers, multinational corporations, speculators, day traders, long-term holders and hedge funds all use the FOREX market to pay for goods and services, transact in financial assets or to reduce the risk of currency movements by hedging their exposure in other markets.

 There is no central marketplace for currency exchange; trade is conducted over the counter.
 The forex market is open 24 hours a day, five days a week and currencies are traded worldwide among the major financial centers of London, New York, Tokyo, Zürich, Frankfurt, Hong Kong, Singapore, Paris and Sydney.